EmilHvitfeldt/xaringancolor/README.md

 </script>
 ```

-The third section defines a &lt;style&gt; tag with sets the colors so we
+The third section defines a \<style> tag with sets the colors so we can
-can use them in the html text.
+use them in the html text.

 ``` code
 <style>